1948 United States presidential election: Democratic Convention

-Truman and his staff knew it was highly likely that any civil rights plank would lead to Southern delegates staging a walk-out in protest, but Truman believed that civil rights was an important moral cause and ultimately abandoned his advisers' attempts to "soften the approach" with the moderate plank; so the President supported and defended the "Crackpot" Biemiller plank, which passed by 651.5 votes to 582.5.
+Truman and his staff knew it was highly likely that any civil rights plank would lead Southern delegates to stage a walkout in protest, but Truman believed that civil rights was an important moral cause and ultimately abandoned his advisers' attempts to "soften the approach" with the moderate plank.
+He supported and defended the "Crackpot" Biemiller plank, which passed by 651.5 votes to 582.5.
 It also received strong support from many of the big-city party bosses, most of whom felt that the civil rights platform would encourage the growing black population in their cities to vote for the Democrats.
 The passage of the civil rights platform caused some three dozen Southern delegates, led by South Carolina Governor Strom Thurmond, to walk out of the convention.
-The Southern delegates who remained nominated Senator Richard Russell Jr. from Georgia for the Democratic nomination as a rebuke to Truman.
-Nonetheless, 947 Democratic delegates voted for Truman as the Democratic nominee, while Russell received only 266 votes, all from the South.
+The Southern delegates who remained nominated Senator Richard Russell Jr. from Georgia as a rebuke to Truman.
+Nonetheless, 947 Democratic delegates voted for Truman, while Russell received only 266 votes, all from the South.
 Truman's first choice for his running mate was Supreme Court Justice William O. Douglas, hoping that it might make the ticket more appealing to liberals.
 Douglas refused the nomination.
 Needing an alternative, Truman then selected Senator Alben W. Barkley from Kentucky, who had delivered the convention's keynote address, as his running mate, and Barkley was nominated by acclamation.

-Truman gave a fighting acceptance speech, he stated that "Senator Barkley and I will win this election and make the Republicans like it – don't you forget it! ...
+Truman gave a fighting acceptance speech, saying, "Senator Barkley and I will win this election and make the Republicans like it—don't you forget it! ...
 We will do that because they are wrong and we are right."
-He claimed that the Republican Party had, "ever since its inception ... been under the control of special privilege; and they have completely proved it in the Eightieth Congress."
-At the end of the speech, the "delegates rose to their feet and cheered loudly for two minutes ... for a moment Truman had created the illusion – few regarded it as more than an illusion – that the Democrats had a fighting chance in November."
+He said the Republican Party had, "ever since its inception ... been under the control of special privilege; and they have completely proved it in the Eightieth Congress."
+At the end of the speech, the "delegates rose to their feet and cheered loudly for two minutes ... for a moment Truman had created the illusion—few regarded it as more than an illusion—that the Democrats had a fighting chance in November."